rust-lang/rfcs/text/0000-reformed-fn-pointers.md

 The following rules will apply:

-1. `fn{f}`s are still the function item types.
+1. `fn{f}`s are still the function item types, or "function handles/proxies/values".
-2. `fn`s are no longer function pointer types, but unsized types representing the bodies of functions.
+2. `fn`s are no longer function pointer types, but types representing "incomplete function items", which are unsized statically and zero-sized dynamically.
 3. `&fn`s are function reference types, DST pointers with "auxiliary data" of type `()`.
 4. `&fn`s and `*const fn`s work like normal references/pointers and casting between compatible `&fn`s and `*const fn`s is valid.
 5. There are no `&mut fn`s, also no `*mut fn`s.